seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 No, I will not:
 All strange and terrible events are welcome,
 But comforts we despise; our size of sorrow,
-Proportion’d to our cause, must be as great
+Proportion'd to our cause, must be as great
 As that which makes it.

 *Enter, below, DIOMEDES*